thiswillbeyourgithub/wdoc/DocToolsLLM/docs/USAGE.md

 * `--debug`: bool, default `False`
-    * if True will enable langchain tracing, increase verbosity, disable multithreading for summaries and loading files, automatically trigger the debugger on exceptions.
+    * if True will enable langchain tracing, increase verbosity, disable multithreading for summaries and loading files, crash if an error is encountered when loading a file, automatically trigger the debugger on exceptions.

 * `--dollar_limit`: int, default `5`